GSI Outdoors Ultralight Java Drip Review

 Our Analysis and Test Results

-This is a nylon filter supported by three light plastic legs.
-The clips are a little delicate and you need to be careful to avoid spilling the filter, but the whole dripper weighs less than half an ounce without its included cup and just 1.1 ounces with it.
+The Java Drip has a nylon filter supported by three lightweight plastic legs.
+The clips are a little delicate, and you need to be careful to avoid spilling the filter, but the whole dripper weighs less than half an ounce without its included cup and just 1.1 ounces with it.

 This filter can produce great taste, but it requires a careful and slow pour.
-Add water too fast, and the coffee is weak.
-When we used a gooseneck kettle, it was easy to offer a precise pour and achieve a good flavor, but out of something like a JetBoil, it was much harder.
+Add water too fast, and the coffee will likely be weak.
+When we used a gooseneck kettle, it was easy to offer a precise pour and achieve a good flavor, but out of something like a JetBoil, it is much harder.

 Ease of Use

-This filter is relatively easy to use but like all filterless cones, it requires a bit of cleaning after each use.
-It takes more cleaning than the Primula because there is more surface area.
-You also have the right cup to make sure the legs attach securely.
-If the rim of the cup is too thick, it's hard to attach the legs.
-Or if they do attach, they are not as stable when you pour a lot of water.
+The Java Drip is relatively easy to use, but, like all filterless cones, it requires some extra cleaning after each use.
+The larger surface area on this device makes this especially true.
+You also need the right cup to ensure the legs attach securely.
+If the rim of your cup is too thick, it's hard to attach the legs or ensure they are stable when holding a lot of water.
 While we appreciate the compact design and insubstantial weight of this brewer, we found it rather finicky and don't recommend it unless weight and space are your primary concerns.

-This by far the most portable filter in our tests.
+This is certainly one of the most portable options in our entire review.
 Once you fold in the legs, the filter is small enough to fit under any fuel canister.
 The legs are a little delicate, so you have to be extra careful when packing up, but for those that need small and light, this hits the mark.